Systemic Leadership Insights - From Complexity to Clarity

 Infographic dismantling the no-choice trap in leadership, showing how to restore agency and open the option space under pressure

 “We have no choice.”
 It sounds decisive.
 But presenting a chosen path as inevitable, while quietly narrowing everyone else’s options, is one of the most damaging patterns in leadership.
-This article names how the trap works, why even good leaders fall into it under pressure, and gives you a practical way to open the option space without losing authority or credibility.
+This article explains how the trap works, why even good leaders fall into it under pressure, and gives a practical way to open the option space without losing authority or credibility.
 Read the. full article…